Project

 CADAP

-The General-Directorate for Intervention on Addictive Behaviours and Dependencies – SICAD (Portugal)
+Institute on Addictive Behaviours and Dependencies – ICAD (Portugal)

-The General-Directorate for Intervention on Addictive Behaviours and Dependencies – SICAD (Portugal) is the central body of the Portuguese Ministry of Health in charge of the design, monitoring and evaluation of the national policy on addictive behaviours and dependencies.
-SICAD’s mission is to promote the reduction of consumption of psychoactive substances, prevent addictive behaviours and decrease dependencies and it is the Portuguese leading institution in the elaboration of the national strategy and action plan on addictive behaviours and dependencies.
-SICAD plans, implements, and coordinates drug demand reduction interventions, and collects, analyses and disseminates information on drugs and alcohol use and responses to it.
-SICAD has experience in EU funded drug related development projects such COPOLAD, holding a great background of best practices in integrated evidence-based approach to drugs, alcohol and addictive behaviours.
-SICAD expected that their expertise could contribute to the Programme’s results
+The Institute on Addictive Behaviours and Dependencies – ICAD (Portugal) is the central body of the Portuguese Ministry of Health in charge of the design, implementation, monitoring and evaluation of the national policy on addictive behaviours and dependencies.
+ICAD’s mission is to prevent and reduce addictive behaviours and dependencies, ensure treatment, harm and risk reduction, social reintegration, as well as to foster capacity building and differentiated training, research and innovation in these areas and it is the Portuguese leading institution in the elaboration of the national strategy and action plan on addictive behaviours and dependencies.
+ICAD plans, implements and coordinates drug demand reduction interventions and collects, analyses and disseminates information on drug use and responses to it.
+ICAD is the Portuguese national focal point to the EUDA and has experience in EU funded drug related development projects, holding a great background of best practices in integrated evidence-based approach to drugs, alcohol and addictive behaviours.

 Stragetic partnership